QuentinWach/gdsjam/README.md

 ## Overview

-GDSJam is a client-side web application for viewing GDSII files directly in the browser.
+GDSJam is a client-side web application for viewing GDSII and DXF files directly in the browser.
 Built for academics, chip design newcomers, and the photonics community to promote open-source EDA culture.

 ## Screenshots